material-components/material-components-ios/components/List/README.md

 }
 ```

-and then in the collection view's `cellForItemAtIndexPath` method we set the width:
+and then in the collection view's `cellForItemAtIndexPath` delegate method we set the width:

 ```objc
 CGFloat cellWidth = CGRectGetWidth(collectionView.bounds);